YOUR STORY BEGINS WITH A MILESTONE

 THE BORDER

-A remote stretch of land between volcanoes, salt flats, and clear skies.
-Eight days in one of the continent's most peaceful landscapes.
+A remote line between volcanoes, salt flats, and clear skies.
+Eight days in one of the most silent landscapes on the continent.
 Here, the difficulty isn't walking: it's holding on to the immensity.

 Cerro Plata - Mendoza